Legally Blonde 2: Red, White & Blonde: Box office

 The film grossed a total of $125 million worldwide.

 Legally Blonde 2: Red, White & Blonde hit theaters on Wednesday July 2, before the Fourth of July in 2003 and grossed nearly $40 million by Monday.
 The following weekend ticket sales were half of that, and the film quickly left theaters in the coming weeks.
 Grossing about $90 million in the U.S., the film was a success for the studio, though many expected it to perform just as well as Witherspoon's last big film, Sweet Home Alabama.

 Home media

 The film was released on DVD and VHS on November 4, 2003.
-The video sold 2 million copies earning a profit of over 35.4 million dollars.
-The film was released on Blu-Ray on March 29, 2011.
+The video sold 2 million copies earning a profit of over $35.4 million.
+The film was released on Blu-ray on March 29, 2011.

 Soundtrack

 A soundtrack for the film was released on July 1, 2003, by Curb Records.
 "We Can" was released as a single for the soundtrack by American country music recording artist LeAnn Rimes on June 16, 2003, by Curb Records.